 Yes!
 Consumable items are one-time use items that cannot be passed on to additional learners.
 Some examples of consumables include: glue, paint, a science experiment kit, workbooks, and/or paper.

 Non-consumable items can be used by multiple learners.
 These are items that need to be returned to iLEAD if you plan to withdraw or no longer need the item for instruction.
-Some examples of non-consumables include: teacher’s manuals, math manipulative kits, computers, tablets, microscopes, guitars, complete curriculum kits (minus the workbooks or worksheets).
+Some examples of non-consumables include: teacher’s manuals, math manipulative kits, laptops, or complete curriculum kits (minus the workbooks or worksheets).

-When a learner withdraws from the school, all materials purchased with instructional funds must be returned to the school within three days.
+When a learner withdraws from the school, all materials ordered with instructional funds must be returned to the school within three days.
 When materials are no longer being used by a learner, the materials must be returned to the school via the educational facilitator.
-During summer breaks (while your family is continuously enrolled with iLEAD), you may continue to maintain responsibility for those items so long as your learner or his/her sibling(s) will still be able to use the materials.

-If any item purchased by the school for instructional use is lost or broken by a learner, the family must pay to replace the item.
+If any item ordered by the school for instructional use is lost or broken by a learner, the family must pay to replace the item.

 Yes.
 Check with your educational facilitator for specific dates as they vary from year to year.